Nurses & Clinics

 Following referral from your doctor they will offer you a range of treatments for a wide variety of acute and chronic musculo-skeletal disorders.

-If the GP feels that a patient is unable to attend the clinic at the surgery the physiotherapist can visit at home.
+If the physiotherapy department feels that a patient is unable to attend the clinic at the surgery they can visit at home.
 They will assess and give advice on mobility problems and provide walking aids.
 Their aim is to provide a comprehensive service within a convenient and familiar location for the residents of Bellingham and surrounding area.